Continuing Education

 The university’s Department of Adult & Continuing Education has part-time courses in related subjects such as archaeology and sociology.

-Lancaster University Department of Continuing Education
+The University of Liverpool Continuing Education Department

 Liverpool’s Centre for Lifelong Learning provides short courses in related subjects such as archaeology and local history.